 How Toolbelt SSH works

 Toolbelt detects your IP, temporarily allows that IP through the firewall and then tunnels through to the server via SSH.
-There are some common issues that can occur with this process.
+There are some common issues that can occur with this process, which this guide addresses.

 Verbose mode gives you more information on the SSH command running.
 It is a good way of finding out more detail about what is preventing SSH from working.
 To run the SSH in verbose mode, use the following command: